laszlokorte/renew-collab/README.md

 docker run\
 -e PHX_HOST="localhost"\
 -e PORT="8080"\
+-e PORT_EXTERNAL="9000"\
 -e RENEW_ADMIN_EMAIL="your@email.net"\
 -e RENEW_ADMIN_PASSWORD="your_password"\
 -e SECRET_KEY_BASE="$(mix phx.gen.secret)"\
--p 8080:8080\
+-p 9000:8080\
 -it renew_collab
 ```

 `RENEW_ADMIN_EMAIL` and `RENEW_ADMIN_PASSWORD` are the credentials to log into the Web Application.
 Additional accounts can be created there.

 `PORT` is the TCP port the webserver listens on for incoming connections.
-This port must be exposed by via `-p`. *Important:* Do not remap the internal port to a differnt external port.
-The Internal port is also used to generate absolute URLs inside the web applications.
-If internal and external ports differ, the generated URLs are invalid.
+This port must be exposed by via `-p`.
+`PORT_EXTERNAL` is the port that is used for generating URLs.
+This may differ from `PORT` if the application is running behind a proxy.
+In the example above `-p 9000:8080` is used to map the port 9000 from the host machine to the port 8080 of the container.
+Thus the webserver listens on port 8080 but to access the application from the host machines network `http://localhost:9000` must be used.

+`mix phx.gen.secret` above is used to generate a random squence of at least 64 bytes.
+You can generate such a random seed for `SECRET_KEY_BASE` by others means, eg if you do not have mix and phoenix installed when running the container. `SECRET_KEY_BASE` is used for encrypting and signing cookies.

 ### Open in Browser